Meetings Academy 2025

 NAME

-The name of this organization is Meeting Professionals International (“MPI”) Tampa Bay Area a not-for-profit corporation, incorporated in the Florida, Tampa, United States.
+Name.
+The name of this organization is Meeting Professionals International (“MPI”) Tampa Bay Area Chapter a not-for-profit corporation, incorporated in the state of Florida in the United States of America.

 ARTICLE II